 Planning moderates the development process, seeking a better outcome for communities and more orderly development for developers and landowners.

-Generally councils have a department or section called the Planning Department or similar (read “land use” planning) which implements and enforces statutory planning responsibilities – anything which is regulated by a piece of state or commonwealth land use or environmental legislation.
+Generally, councils have a department or section called the Planning Department or similar (read “land use” planning) which implements and enforces statutory planning responsibilities – anything which is regulated by a piece of state or commonwealth land use or environmental legislation.
 The Building Department or section oversees the administration of the building regulation and may also issue some building permits – often projects involving the physical building or renovation of new and old structures require both a planning and a building permit.

-Each council prepares its own planning scheme setting out how land is to be used and developed, using the state-wide Victoria Planning Provisions which prescribe requirements for new developments, vegetation protection, and include the zones for different kinds of land use.
+Each council prepares its own planning scheme setting out how land is to be used and developed, using the state-wide Victoria Planning Provisions which prescribe requirements for new developments, vegetation protection, and include the zones for various kinds of land use.
 The Minister for Planning must approve changes to a council’s planning scheme.

 It helps to understand these concerns, but councillors need to balance these differing views in terms of net community benefit and sustainable development.